16francej/CircleSwiper/README.md

 # CircleSwiper
 An iOS game in swift that I made after completing the "Developing iOS 10 Apps With Swift" online course by Paul Hegarty from Stanford.
-I designed and coded the app.
+I designed and built the app.

 Check out some photos the project:
 ![](https://i.imgur.com/OVum1ed.png)